 BillBuddy is constantly checking the market to see if you could get a better deal, based on your location, usage and other factors.
 We take into account any exit fees (this is where your current providers charges you a fee to leave the contract early) and ensure that you’d be saving money even with these fees taken into account.

-You might have just switched last week, but if there’s a better deal out there which would save you even more money, we’ll let you know.
-Don’t worry - we won’t do anything without your approval - we’ll just keep you in the loop and give you all the tools you need to save the most amount of money possible.
+We'll let you know when you can save more money, but don’t worry - we won’t do anything without your approval.
+We’ll just keep you in the loop and give you all the tools you need to save the most amount of money possible.